ShonHarsh/RPADev-S03P04-Dictionaries-Doubles-WindowsLegacy/README.md

 ### Notes

 This image shows the dictionary data types.
+The pseudocode is:

-The pseudocode is: new Dictionary <String, new Dictionary <String, double>>
+new Dictionary <String, new Dictionary <String, Double>>

 ![](https://shonharsh.github.io/curriculum-vitae/images/RPADev-S03P04-Dictionaries-Doubles-VariableDataTypes.png)